vitamin-c-vs-niacinamide-which-is-best-for-skin

 Vitamin C Benefits

 Healthline reports that Vitamin C offers multiple skin benefits beyond brightening: it boosts collagen synthesis (firmer skin and fewer fine lines) and shields against UV and pollution damage.
-It also assists in wound healing, meaning acne scars fade faster under its influence.
+It also supports wound healing, which helps acne scars fade faster.
 The net result is smoother, more even-toned skin.

 A Healthline review notes that vitamin C “boosts collagen production” and helps reduce hyperpigmentation and dullness.
 Just remember: it pairs best with sunscreen, as it strengthens UV protection.